LCHeffernan/book-library/README.md

 |PATCH|```localhost:3000/model/<id>```|Updates the entry with the given id and the data sent in the JSON body.
 Can update the whole entry or just parts of it.|
 |DELETE|```localhost:3000/model/<id>```|Deletes the entry from the model, with the given id.|

 The models Readers and Books have the additional functionality of being able to search using query strings.
-To search for a book by it's title send a GET request to ```localhost:3000/books/?title=<book title>```.
+To search for a book by its title send a GET request to ```localhost:3000/books/?title=<book title>```.
 You can search for a reader by name, email address or both.
 To search by just one use a similar approach to books.
 To search using both send a GET request to ```localhost:3000/readers/?name=<user name>&email=<email address>```
 ___
 ## Author.